Your garden always needs tending to, and your number one friend for that is water. Of course, you will need another friend to control your water flow.

 Overall Best Expandable Garden Hose: Vieneci 100ft

-It can survive abrasions and is durable enough to not be easily cracked or torn.
-It is also resistant to leaking so it pretty much lasts a long time provided that you do not use it beyond its purpose.
+It can survive abrasions and is durable enough not to be easily cracked or torn.
+It is also resistant to leaking, so it lasts a long time, provided that you do not use it beyond its purpose.

 - 100 feet maximum expandable length

 - Nozzle can be frail

 Best 100-feet Expandable Garden Hose: Higen 100-feet

 Another garden hose that can reach 100 feet is Higen.
 Many people prefer this because it is easy to store with the 33 feet’ initial length and only 4.5 pounds of weight.